KenKundert/avendesora/doc/configuring.rst

     One of the risks in using a password generator is that changed in the code can result in the passwords changing.
 Thus there is a risk that when you upgrade Avendesora that your passwords will change.
-Avendesora provides the *archive* and *changed* commands to help detect these situations.
+Avendesora provides the :ref:`archive <archive command>` and :ref:`changed <changed command>`
+    commands to help detect these situations.
 It also keeps hashes of several key parts of the code that if changed could result in the passwords changing.
 When Avendesora runs, it recomputes these hashes on itself and compares them to the hashes saved in this file.
 If any of the hashes have changed a warning message is produced, which can alert you to changes that you might have otherwise missed.

     It is normal that these hashes change when the program is updated.
-When you see the message that the hashes have changed you should run the *changed* command to assure that none of your generated secrets have changed.
+When you see the message that the hashes have changed you should run the :ref:`changed command <changed command>` to assure that none of your generated secrets have changed.
 This assumes that you have created an archive file and kept it up to date.

 .. index::
     single: stealth_accounts file